Call us today from 9:30am: +44 117 313 3300

 Welcome to Ecuador!
 Today you'll be met by our Wayfairer Travel representative at the airport, who will then take you to your charming accommodation in the Centro Historico.

-Quito is renowned for it's gorgeous cobbled stone streets, Baroque architecture and incredible arts scene.
+Quito is renowned for its gorgeous cobbled stone streets, Baroque architecture and incredible arts scene.
 You'll be stepping off the plane into higher altitudes as Quito's elevation in the Andes is at a staggering 2,850 meters above sea level.
-This gorgeous city encircled by conical volcanoes and mountains is one of the highest capitals in the world.
+This gorgeous city, encircled by conical volcanoes and mountains, is one of the highest capitals in the world.
 As you arrive at your hotel Mama Cuchara, you'll be greeted into a historic boutique emanating contemporary elegance through its high ceilings and beams joined with indigenous decor.

 Day 2 - Cobblestones & Culture

-This morning you'll enjoy a generous breakfast, before heading off to explore Ecuador's capital city with our expert guide.
+This morning you'll enjoy a generous breakfast before heading off to explore Ecuador's capital city with our expert guide.

-You will begin in Quito's colonial centre, where narrow cobblestone streets are lined with whitewashed walls and the steeples and cupolas of the lavishly decorated churches rise above.
+You will begin in Quito's colonial centre, where narrow cobblestone streets are lined with whitewashed walls, and the steeples and cupolas of the lavishly decorated churches rise above.
 This is said to be the best preserved colonial centre in all of South America, and the United Nations declared Quito as the first capital city with protected world heritage status.
-As you walk through the Main Plaza, you'll be introduced to the Government Palace, La Compañia and some of the most important Baroque style churches built around the 16th and 17th centuries, including the grand San Francisco Monastery which was built just after the founding of the city in 1534.
-From here, walk up La Ronda street whilst learning about traditional work in Quito all the way to the Panecillo.
-From the hill that dominates the South of the city, admire the famous statue of Our Lady of the Panecillo and enjoy spectacular views of Quito.
+As you walk through the Main Plaza, you'll be introduced to the Government Palace, La Compañia and some of the most important Baroque-style churches built around the 16th and 17th centuries, including the grand San Francisco Monastery, which was built just after the founding of the city in 1534.
+From here, walk up La Ronda Street whilst learning about traditional work in Quito all the way to the Panecillo.
+From the hill that dominates the south of the city, admire the famous statue of Our Lady of the Panecillo and enjoy spectacular views of Quito.

 After a spot of lunch, get ready for afternoon tea in the form of locally grown chocolate.
 Ecuador's unique equatorial climate provides the perfect environment for growing the world's finest cocoa - Cacao Arriba.
-Cocoa has been revered in Latin America for over 5,000 years and the Spanish explorers adored it so much they called it the 'Food of the Gods'.
+Cocoa has been revered in Latin America for over 5,000 years, and the Spanish explorers adored it so much they called it the 'Food of the Gods'.
 This afternoon you'll be introduced to the Republica del Cacao, a group of passionate producers who create the most authentic chocolate whilst supporting and developing sustainable fine cocoa production.

 Day 3 - Magical Markets

 This afternoon your driver will take you to the Cotacachi-Cayapas ecological reserve for a visit to the interpretation centre with panoramic views of Cuicocha Lagoon.
 This deep-blue crater lake on the southern flanks of Mount Cotacachi is incredibly picturesque, with stunning views.
-In the early evening, just in time for sunset youll arrive at Hacienda Zuleta a historic lodge, previously owned by the Ecuadorian president Mr Galo Plaza Lasso.
+In the early evening, just in time for sunset, you'll arrive at Hacienda Zuleta , a historic lodge previously owned by the Ecuadorian president Mr Galo Plaza Lasso.
 This beautiful place will be your home for the next few days.

 Day 4 - Condor Conservation

-Following a colourful breakfast alfresco in Hacienda Zuleta's grounds, set off for a two hour hike in the spectacular Andean mountain scenery to the hacienda's condor reintroduction project, stopping along the way to see some pre-Inca mounds.
+Following a colourful breakfast alfresco in Hacienda Zuleta's grounds, set off for a two-hour hike in the spectacular Andean mountain scenery to the hacienda's condor reintroduction project, stopping along the way to see some pre-Inca mounds.
 The hacienda is a 4,000-acre working farm with general agriculture, forestation and dairy farming operations taking place daily.

 Day 5 - Life on a Working Farm

-We encourage you to spend this morning riding and exploring the truly spectacular scenery that surrounds.
+We encourage you to spend this morning riding and exploring the truly spectacular scenery that surrounds you.
 Hacienda Zuleta will also host a tour of the cheese museum, where you may learn how to make 14 different types of fresh, semi-aged and aged cheeses.
 Each variety is handmade here with local milk by people from the local community with Zuleta spirit!

 Visit the organic gardens, feed baby calves, count sheep, talk to the vaqueros and enjoy the embroidery museum.
 This truly is a countryside idyll.